kitten-science/kitten-scientists/packages/documentation/docs/development.md

 -   `core`

-    Relates to central behavior of KS
+    Relates to central behavior of KS.
+Also includes state management.

 -   `filters`